rediacc/cli/tests/yaml/README.md

 ## Notes

-- Tests requiring interactive input (like TOTP for 2FA) are documented but skipped
+- Tests requiring interactive input (like TOTP for TFA) are documented but skipped
 - Subscription plan testing requires development environment
 - All tests use `--output json-full` for comprehensive result capture
 - Tests stop on first failure to prevent cascading errors